SalAlba/real-world-pt2/README.md

 ## Using transactions

-Currently in our system every application service method is a singleton and is created once at the application startup time.
+Currently, in our system every application service method is a singleton and is created once at the application startup time.

 ```typescript
   const articleRepository = sqlArticleRepository(db);